syncfusion-content/maui-docs/MAUI/DataGrid/data-binding.md

 # Data Binding in MAUI DataGrid (SfDataGrid)

-The [.NET MAUI DataGrid](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html) Control is bound to an external data source to display the data in the tabular format.
+The [.NET MAUI DataGrid](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html) Control is bound to an external data source to display the data in a tabular format.
 It supports data sources such as List, IEnumerable, and so on.
-The [SfDataGrid.ItemsSource](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_ItemsSourceProperty) property helps to bind this control with collection of objects.
+The [SfDataGrid.ItemsSource](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_ItemsSourceProperty) property helps to bind this control with a collection of objects.

-Below codes demonstrate that how to bind a data source to the `SfDataGrid`.
-Each row in the SfDataGrid would bind to an object in data source.
-Each column would bind to a property in the data model object.
+The codes below codes demonstrate how to bind a data source to the `SfDataGrid`.
+Each row in the SfDataGrid binds to an object in the data source.
+Each column binds to a property in the data model object.

 {% tabs %}
 {% highlight xaml %}